fwg/morphene/README.md

 When the system looks up a definition for an input, it walks down the stack.
 The active contexts are also arranged in a stack, which results in a prototype chain like behaviour.

+When you switch to a stack, it is simply put ontop of the active-context-stack.

+Now `⿷` becomes easier to explain: it executes `$input` in the topmost active context, or the last one that was switched to.
+Only contexts you switch to _by hand_ are considered for `⿷`.

 <table>
 <tr>